My house renovation: Living Room Reveal!

 Another important piece in my living room was my Crosley record player.
 I’ve been collecting vinyls over the years and still enjoy listening to my LP’s, dancing around the house to tunes by The Supremes, Nat King Cole, or my modern favourites; The Tesky Brothers.

-My living room is also now home to a few key decorative pieces – each of which have a prominent importance or remind me of a place, person, or feeling.
+My living room is also now home to a few key decorative pieces – each of which has a prominent importance or remind me of a place, person, or feeling.
 I fell in love with Le Labo’s “Cedre” scented candle on my last visit to New York and with my never-ending love affair with the city, chose to splurge on the scent and have my living room take me back to the city any time I choose.

 My favourite conversation started The Proust Questionnaire sits proudly on my coffee table and is my favourite way to entertain guests by asking a few not-so-simple questions and seeing where the conversation leads.